School of Computing

 • Textbooks:

-• Tutorials: The (optional) tutorials are scheduled in odd weeks (Weeks 3/5/7...).
+• Tutorials: The (optional) tutorials are conducted in odd weeks in general (but might be postponed to the subsequent week due to public holidays).
 Participation marks will be awarded to the students who present their answers for discussion during the tutorials.
 There will be 4 tutorial groups as listed below and the venue of the tutorials is SR 9 @ COM1-02-09 (Map).

 • Tutorial Group 2: Thursday 11:00-12:00